Professor Pauline Schaap FRSE FRSB

 Signalling pathways that regulate encystation of solitary amoebas and multicellular development in Dictyostelium.
 Red text: Extracellular signals, blue text: intracellular signal proteins and small molecules; green text: enzymes that produce extracellular signals.
 Modified from: Schaap, 2016.
 Curr Opin Genet Dev.
 39:29-34.

-Two lectures and a problem solving tutorial in the 3rd Developmental Biology course.
+Two lectures in the 3rd Developmental Biology course.

-Supervision of two to three special study components for 1st year medical students
+Supervision of special study components for 1st year medical students

-Supervision of a 4th year honours students and a summer student.
+Supervision of a 4th year honours students and summer students.

-Together with our collaborators, we have provided the research community with the first molecular phylogeny of most known species of Dictyostelia, and with three completely finished genomes which, with the D.discoideum genome, represent the four major groups of the Dictyostelid phylogeny.
+Together with our collaborators, we have provided the research community with the first molecular phylogeny of Dictyostelia, and with three finished genomes which, with the D.discoideum genome, represent the four major groups of the Dictyostelid phylogeny.
 This information allows investigators to identify core components of any biological process studied in Dictyostelia and to retrace the evolutionary history of the process under study.
-This raises the characterization of a process from not only knowing its component parts, but to also understand why the process is built up the way it is.
+This raises the characterization of a process from not only knowing its component parts, to also understanding why the process is built up the way it is.

 Dictyostelium discoideum is already widely used to study fundamental processes related to human disease, but our research has opened new opportunities to use dictyostelids as genetically tractable models for understanding protist-borne disease.
 Most unicellular protists, including many pathogens, form resilient cysts when exposed to stress.
 By sequencing its genome and developing tools for molecular genetic analysis of the encysting dictyostelid Polysphondylium pallidum, we have established a genetically tractable model for studying amoebozoan encystation.